nestjs/docs.nestjs.com/content/recipes/swc.md

 #### Configuration

-Create a vitest.config.ts file in the root directory of your application with the following contents:
+Create a `vitest.config.ts` file in the root directory of your application with the following content:

 ```ts
 import swc from 'unplugin-swc';